How To File Your Taxes Early — and Get Your Refund Faster

-The deadline for filing your federal income tax return is April 17, 2019.
-But, if you’re among the more than 70 percent of taxpayers expected to receive refunds from the IRS, you might want to file your tax return well before the deadline so that you can get your refund as soon as possible.
+The deadline for filing your federal income tax return is May 17th this year.
+But, if you’re among the more than 70% of taxpayers expected to receive refunds from the IRS, you might want to file your tax return well before the deadline so that you can get your refund as soon as possible.

 Discover how to make sure your tax return is at the front of the line when the IRS opens its doors so that you can put your refund to work for you sooner.